 Venture debt also usually comes with covenants that vary from case to case.
 It is usually awarded based on the fulfillment of various financial ratios.
 Additionally, warrants for the venture debt provider may also be included in the contract.

-The pros and cons of Venture Debt
+The pros and cons of venture debt

 The upside of Venture Debt

 Venture debt can be a great choice for SaaS startups looking to extend their runway and use the extra time to reach important milestones and gain a better company valuation for their next funding round.
-It's also worth noting that venture debt can provide larger volumes of capital than recurring revenue financing, and with a longer repayment period of three to four years, plus an interest-only period.

 The downside of Venture Debt